EJHENNELLY/S3-Static-Site/README.md

 That was Easy!

-Now let's use CloudFront to serve the site through HTTPS. <br/>

-Navigate to certificate manager in the console. <br/>
-Click on "request certificate" and add in a domain name.
-Leave all other settings as default and request the certificate. <br/>

 When you are done, make sure to delete the bucket if you do not want to leave the static site up!